stefanschupp/stefanschupp.github.io/content/publications/huls2017analyzing/index.md

 publication_types: ["Conference paper"]
 publication: "Proceedings of the 11th EAI International Conference on Performance Evaluation Methodologies and Tools"
 summary: ""
-abstract: ""
+abstract: "Two approaches have been presented for the analysis of HPnGs, (i) a tree-based approach and (ii) a state-space representation based on computational geometry.
+We present a translation of the tree-based representation into a geometric representation using the C++ library HyPro, which has been developed for the analysis of hybrid automata.
+This allows the representation and efficient and accurate analysis of HPnGs with multiple stochastic firings."
 publishDate: "2017-01-01T00:00:00Z"
 year: "2017"
 pages: "178--185"
 hugoblox:
     ids:
         doi: "10.1145/3150928.3150938"

-abstract: "Two approaches have been presented for the analysis of HPnGs, (i) a tree-based approach and (ii) a state-space representation based on computational geometry.
-We present a translation of the tree-based representation into a geometric representation using the C++ library HyPro, which has been developed for the analysis of hybrid automata.
-This allows the representation and efficient and accurate analysis of HPnGs with multiple stochastic firings."
 ---